vger-6/cr4te/README.md

 ---

 ### Building HTML Pages Not Working?
-If running the `build-html` command doesn't work or fails silently, it may be due to insufficient file permissions.
+If running the `build` command doesn't work or fails silently, it may be due to insufficient file permissions.
 Try running the command with administrator privileges (e.g., using sudo on Unix-based systems or an elevated Command Prompt on Windows).

 Also, ensure:
 * The output directory is writable.